Imagine having a list of 5000 people who showed interest in your product and service.

 There’s not much going on in the first view of this landing page example, only what’s necessary.

-There’s a little branding on the very top; then there’s the title of the offer, a short value proposition, the logo of the campaign, a clean form, and a straightforward CTA.
+There’s a little branding on the top; then there’s the title of the offer, a short value proposition, the campaign’s logo, a clean form, and a straightforward CTA.

 I also put a little GIF arrow on the bottom of the first view so people see there’s more content below.
 It’s for people who need a bit more convincing.

-The reason behind this is that lots of people are already convinced by the ad creative and copy that it’s something they want.
+This is because many people are already convinced by the ad creative and copy that it’s something they want.
 So they just click through and quickly type in their email and name without any scrolling.

 Yellow Pages doesn’t need any introduction.
 This simple lead capture landing page of theirs is simple yet efficient: